 Jig fishing for steelhead is a lesser-known method of spin fishing for steelhead, however, it can be very effective.
 I drift lightweight jigs under a float when I’m float fishing for steelhead.

-You can also fish jigs using the bottom bouncing method or you cast and retrieve jigs.
+You can also fish jigs using the bottom bouncing method, or you can cast and retrieve jigs.

-If fishing with jigs is something that you are interested in heck my page Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them.
+If fishing with jigs is something that you are interested in check my page Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them.